- Homosexuality

 Serving openly in military in Pennsylvania is legal.

-Conversion therapy in Pennsylvania is ambiguous.
+Conversion therapy in Pennsylvania is banned.

 Equal age of consent in Pennsylvania is equal.